Updated 2026 Edition!

 Quick Answer

+(Updated February 16, 2026) How many songs should I prepare for a pop audition?
 Most pop/contemporary programs ask for two contrasting pieces (often one cover and one original) plus a short technique or sight-reading segment.
 Some require only one full song and one excerpt.
 Always follow each school’s list and time limits; bring one additional piece as a backup.

 Why It Matters